JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 **FUTURE AND MOTIVATION**
+Welcome to my presentation!
+Today I will talk about the future and motivation.
+I will tell you how I percieved my future and motivation in the past and how I see it now.

-To better understand the future, first we need to look into the past
+To better understand the future, first we need to look into the past.

 **PAST**